AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Background

 Intel SGX is a set of instructions that ensures hardware-level isolation of protected user-space codes called \textit{enclaves}.
 An enclave process cannot execute system calls but can read and write memory outside the enclave.
 Thus isolated execution in SGX may be viewed as an ideal model in which a process is guaranteed to be executed correctly with ideal confidentiality, while it might run on a potentially malicious operating system.

 Intel SGX allows a local process or a remote system to securely communicate with the enclave as well as execute verification of the integrity of the enclave's code.
 When an enclave is created, the CPU outputs a report of its initial state, also referred to as a \textit{measurement}, which is signed by the private key of TEE and encrypted by a public key of Intel Attestation Service (IAS).
-The hardware-protected signature serves as the proof that the measured code is running in an SGX-protected enclave, while the encryption by IAS public key ensures that the SGX-equipped CPU is genuine and was manufactured by Intel.
-This proof is also known as a \textit{quote} or \textit{attestation}, and it can be verified by a local process or by a remote system.
-The enclave process-provided public key can be used by a verifier to establish a secure channel with the enclave or to verify the signature during the attestation.
-We assume that a trustworthy measurement of the enclave's code is available for any client that wishes to verify an attestation.
+The hardware-protected signature serves as proof that the measured code is running in an SGX-protected enclave, while the encryption by IAS public key ensures that the SGX-equipped CPU is genuine and was manufactured by Intel.